-Only you can decide which option between Google Domains versus GoDaddy is best for you.
+Only you can decide which option between WordPress.com versus GoDaddy is best for you.
 Weigh the pros and cons of each.
 Even if you choose one and later aren’t happy, you can easily transfer to a new registrar.

 If you’re one of the 28% of businesses that still hasn’t started a website, you might be better off going with the discount and ease of setting up with GoDaddy.
-On the other hand, you’ll save money over time by choosing Google Domains.
+On the other hand, you’ll save money over time by choosing WordPress.com.

 You can’t go wrong with either of these.
-You’ll also find there are additional options such as NameCheap.com.
 However, be careful about registering with just anyone as it can impact your load times if the nameservers have a lag.

 Still not sure?
 You could always take out two versions of your domain name, such as a .com and a .net.
-Rather than registering both versions with Google Domains versus GoDaddy, consider registering one with each and seeing which you like best.
-You can then move them to the same registrar, depending on which one you like better.
+Rather than registering both versions with a single registrar, consider registering one with each and seeing which you like best.
+You can then move them to the same service, depending on which one you like better.